Atomino

-Rules
+Gameplay

 The player is given a grid on which to place atoms, which are supplied at random into a stack.
 An atom needs a specific number of "bonds", from 1 to 4, which are made by placing atoms next to each other.
 When all connected atoms have exactly the correct number of bonds, a molecule is completed, and it is removed from the board.

 Atoms can be placed on a space, or swapped with an existing atom, which will enter the stack.
 For instance, even if you place an atom needing 4 bonds on the edge, where it has only 3 neighbors, it can be overwritten with an atom needing fewer bonds.

 At each level, an objective is given, like "Build 2 molecules" or "Build 4 molecules with at least 9 atoms".
 In addition to completing the objective, the player must remove all atoms from the board before the next level starts.
+Over time, more atoms are added to the stack.
+If the player cannot complete the objective before the stack is filled to the top, the game is over.